sedouard/TCDisruptAPIs/README.md

 ![](ScreenShots/ss12.png)

-We can quickly fix this by using [Typescript](http://typscriptlang.org), an open source compile-to-javascript language which allows for typings.
+We can quickly fix this by using [Typescript](http://typscriptlang.org) definitions.
+Typescript an open source compile-to-javascript language which allows for typings.
 This allows the editor to know these declarations.
+The great thing about Typescript definitions is that you don't need to use typescript to take advantage of them.

 First add the typescript definition command line interface which will allow us to add the typings:

 ```batch
 npm install -g tsd